FlyingKatsu/ProgressBarGenerator/README.md

 #### Known Issues

+- [ ] Because HTML form values are not yet saved, uploading a headshot will clear the layer of any other headshots restored from local storage (0.1.8)
 - [x] (fixed in v0.1.3) Web fonts do not render on mobile devices
 - [x] (fixed in v0.1.1) Clearing canvas does not clear all layers, so if frameLayer or fillLayer have stuff, they return when the viewport is restored (ie using the font tester), even after clearing the viewport scene with `Clear Canvas`
 - [ ] Data-Driven input object is not updated by the current UI form inputs